swati24081992/MATH-F212/PythonReview/PythonInstallation.md

   import torch
   print(torch.__version__)
   ```
-  Make sure that you switch on the Python environment by typing `python`
+  Make sure that you switch on the Python environment by typing `python` before importing PyTorch.

 # Summary